We asked how and when finding advice from a family lawyer or using a mediator is beneficial…

 Once a parental order has been made you would then both have equal rights in relation to the child.

-Whilst we recognise that legal advice may not be the top of your priorities when you are working out when and how to start a family, it is important to ensure that you and your family are legally protected.
+While we recognise that legal advice may not be the top of your priorities when you are working out when and how to start a family, it is important to ensure that you and your family are legally protected and understand the legal consequences and requirements of the different options available to you.

 The Lester Aldridge family team deal with these and other issues on a regular basis.